Windows Environment Setup

 ]

-At this point, the C++ development environment on Windows is fully set up.
+At this point, the Windows C++ development environment setup is complete.
 We have a compiler (MSVC or GCC), a build system (CMake), a package manager (vcpkg), and an editor (VS Code).
-The entire toolchain is ready to go.
+The entire toolchain is ready to run.

 Summary

-Let's review what we did.
-First, we chose a compiler path—Visual Studio (MSVC) suits developers who want an out-of-the-box experience and rely heavily on debuggers, while MSYS2 + MinGW-w64 is suited for scenarios that need to maintain a workflow consistent with Linux.
-Then we used CMake to build a test project to verify the toolchain's integrity, installed vcpkg to manage third-party library dependencies, and finally set up the development environment in VS Code.
+Let's review what we have done.
+First, we chose a compiler path—Visual Studio (MSVC) is suitable for developers who want an out-of-the-box experience and rely heavily on debuggers, while MSYS2 + MinGW-w64 is suitable for scenarios requiring a workflow consistent with Linux.
+Then, we used CMake to build a test project to verify the integrity of the toolchain, installed vcpkg to manage third-party library dependencies, and finally set up the development environment in VS Code.

-In the next step, we'll officially start learning the C++ language.
-Before writing code, we recommend trying out the environment you just set up—modify the hello project above, change the output content a few times, run the build and debug several times, and confirm that the entire pipeline from writing code, building, and running to breakpoint debugging works smoothly.
-When we start formal learning later, the tools will no longer be an obstacle.
+Next, we will officially start learning the C++ language.
+Before writing code, I suggest you try out the environment you just built—modify the hello project above, change the output content, run the build and debug a few times, and confirm that the entire pipeline from coding, building, and running to breakpoint debugging works smoothly.
+When we start learning formally, the tools will no longer be an obstacle.